storesafe/cordova-sqlcipher-adapter/README.md

 ## Status

-- iOS database location is now mandatory, as documented below.
-- ~~Pre-alpha version with~~ SQLCipher `3.4.0`
+- Alpha version with SQLCipher `3.4.0`
   - with OpenSSL libcrypto for Android
-  - using ~~Security~~ _CommonCrypto_ framework for iOS
+  - using CommonCrypto framework for iOS
-  - with LibTomCrypt (1.17) embedded for Windows ~~"Universal" (8.1)~~
+  - with LibTomCrypt (1.17) embedded for Windows
   - for future consideration: embed OpenSSL libcrypto for all target platforms
+- iOS database location is now mandatory, as documented below.
 - A recent version of Cordova (such as `6.1.1`) is recommended.
 Cordova versions older than `6.0.0` are not supported by this project.
 - Windows version is in an alpha state (using the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component):
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)
-  - Uses libTomCrypt for encryption which *may* be inferior to OpenSSL for encryption _and seems to run much more slowly_
+  - Uses libTomCrypt for encryption which *may* be inferior to OpenSSL for encryption and apparently runs much more slowly
   - WAL/MMAP *disabled* for Windows Phone 8.1
+  - JSON1 not working for Windows
+  - with a minor adjustment in [litehelpers / sqlcipher-winrt-fix](https://github.com/litehelpers/sqlcipher-winrt-fix) to use `fopen_s` instead of `fopen` for WinRT (Windows 8.1/Windows Phone 8.1/Windows 10)
 - Android version:
   - ARM (v5/v6/v7/v7a) and x86 CPUs
   - Minimum SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
   - SQLCipher for Android build uses the OpenSSL crypto library for encryption
   - NOTE: 64-bit CPUs such as `x64_64`, ARM-64, and MIPS are currently not supported by the SQLCipher for Android build (support for these CPUs is for future consideration).
+  - Case-insensitive matching and other string manipulations on Unicode characters using ICU integration for Android *only*
-- FTS3, FTS4, and R-Tree support is tested working OK for all target platforms in this version branch Android/iOS/Windows
+- FTS3, FTS4, FTS5, and R-Tree support is tested working OK for all target platforms in this version branch Android/iOS/Windows
+- JSON1 support for Android/iOS (not working for Windows)
 - iOS version:
   - iOS versions supported: 7.x/8.x/9.x
-  - _(using CommonCrypto framework library for encryption)_
+  - REGEXP supported for iOS *only*
 - In case of memory issues please use smaller transactions.
 - Pre-populatd DB is NOT supported by this version.
-- Lawnchair & PouchDB have NOT been tested with this version.
+- Lawnchair adapter has *not* been validated with this version *and is not expected to work (see below)*.

 ## Announcements

-- SQLCipher version `3.4.0` for Android/iOS/Windows (with FTS5 and JSON1 added)
+- SQLCipher version `3.4.0` for Android/iOS/Windows with FTS5 (all platforms) and JSON1 (Android/iOS)
 - Windows 10 UWP is now supported by this version - along with Windows 8.1 and Windows Phone 8.1
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch query function